QUICK AND DIRTY GUIDE TO CHILDBIRTH II: THE DELIVERY

 4. Has she had prenatal care during the pregnancy?

 6. Has there been a rush of water or is there any"bloody show" present?

 7. Does the patient feel the urge to push?

 8. Does the patient feel the need to have a bowel movement?

 Expose the abdomen and genital area while being discrete, professional, and calm.
-Contractions occurring within 2 minutes of each other should alert the EMT that delivery is imminent; preparations should be made, quickly.
-There is no set amount of time that the last stage of labor will last, every patient is different, especially patients that have had previous childbirths; be prepared for anything!
-Keep in mind though, a first time delivery usually lasts several hours.
+Contractions occurring within 2 minutes of each other should alert the EMT that delivery is imminent.
+There is no set amount of time that the last stage of labor will last.
+Every patient is different, especially patients that have had previous childbirths; be prepared for anything!
+Keep in mind, a first-time delivery usually lasts several hours.
 Mothers who have previously given birth, often know when they are ready to deliver.
 Labor tends to be shorter after the patient's first child.

 Consider transporting the mother if delivery does not occur within 20 minutes of experiencing contractions that are 2-3 minutes apart.
-Visually inspect for crowning, bleeding, or other signs of an emergency condition that may be causing the S&S.
+Visually inspect for crowning, bleeding, or other signs of an emergency condition that may be causing the patient's symptoms.

 When evaluating the mother, keep in mind the four signs of imminent delivery: